cashfree/cashfree-pg/docs/PaymentEntity.md

 `func (o *PaymentEntity) HasPaymentMethod() bool`

 HasPaymentMethod returns a boolean if a field has been set.

+### GetInternationalPayment

+`func (o *PaymentEntity) GetInternationalPayment() InternationalPaymentEntity`

+GetInternationalPayment returns the InternationalPayment field if non-nil, zero value otherwise.

+### GetInternationalPaymentOk

+`func (o *PaymentEntity) GetInternationalPaymentOk() (*InternationalPaymentEntity, bool)`

+GetInternationalPaymentOk returns a tuple with the InternationalPayment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternationalPayment

+`func (o *PaymentEntity) SetInternationalPayment(v InternationalPaymentEntity)`

+SetInternationalPayment sets InternationalPayment field to given value.

+### HasInternationalPayment

+`func (o *PaymentEntity) HasInternationalPayment() bool`

+HasInternationalPayment returns a boolean if a field has been set.

+### GetPaymentGatewayDetails

+`func (o *PaymentEntity) GetPaymentGatewayDetails() PaymentGatewayDetails`

+GetPaymentGatewayDetails returns the PaymentGatewayDetails field if non-nil, zero value otherwise.

+### GetPaymentGatewayDetailsOk

+`func (o *PaymentEntity) GetPaymentGatewayDetailsOk() (*PaymentGatewayDetails, bool)`

+GetPaymentGatewayDetailsOk returns a tuple with the PaymentGatewayDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentGatewayDetails

+`func (o *PaymentEntity) SetPaymentGatewayDetails(v PaymentGatewayDetails)`

+SetPaymentGatewayDetails sets PaymentGatewayDetails field to given value.

+### HasPaymentGatewayDetails

+`func (o *PaymentEntity) HasPaymentGatewayDetails() bool`

+HasPaymentGatewayDetails returns a boolean if a field has been set.

+### GetPaymentSurcharge

+`func (o *PaymentEntity) GetPaymentSurcharge() PaymentEntityPaymentSurcharge`

+GetPaymentSurcharge returns the PaymentSurcharge field if non-nil, zero value otherwise.

+### GetPaymentSurchargeOk

+`func (o *PaymentEntity) GetPaymentSurchargeOk() (*PaymentEntityPaymentSurcharge, bool)`

+GetPaymentSurchargeOk returns a tuple with the PaymentSurcharge field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentSurcharge

+`func (o *PaymentEntity) SetPaymentSurcharge(v PaymentEntityPaymentSurcharge)`

+SetPaymentSurcharge sets PaymentSurcharge field to given value.

+### HasPaymentSurcharge

+`func (o *PaymentEntity) HasPaymentSurcharge() bool`

+HasPaymentSurcharge returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)